 - Hybrid (part-time) format: $16,000

 For information on financial aid and payment plans, please see How to Pay for School.
 For information on estimating all related costs (housing, etc.), please visit Costs & Budgeting.

-Through a relationship between the UCLA Center for Prehospital Care (CPC) and the West Los Angeles College (WLAC), students successfully complete our traditional Paramedic course are eligible to receive academic credit (up to 36 units).
-College credit is not available at this time for our part-time Hybrid Paramedic course.
+Through a relationship between the UCLA Center for Prehospital Care (CPC) and the West Los Angeles College (WLAC), students who successfully complete our Paramedic Education Program are eligible to receive academic credit (up to 36 units).

-To be eligible for academic credit, each student must be enrolled into WLAC and pay the WLAC tuition of $360.
+To be eligible for academic credit, each student must be enrolled into WLAC.
 For our accepted Paramedic students, enrollment is accomplished by completing a WLAC Enrollment Application and Add Permit.
-Paramedic students are enrolled into WLAC while in attendance in the Paramedic Course (not at the WLAC campus unless they are applying for financial aid).
+Paramedic students are enrolled into WLAC while in attendance in the Paramedic Education Program (not at the WLAC campus unless they are applying for financial aid).
 Designated enrollment dates will be announced in each class.

-The UCLA Paramedic Education Program is part of the UCLA Center for Prehospital Care and is located within the Walter S. Graf Center, in its original Southern California location.
+The UCLA Paramedic Education Program is part of the UCLA Center for Prehospital Care and is located at the Pacific Concourse location in Southern California near Hawthorne, El Segundo, and Manhattan Beach.

 Our program was the first accredited program in the country and is approved by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), the national accrediting body for all allied health programs, the State of California, and the Los Angeles County Department of Health Services EMS Agency.
 (CAAHEP is at 1361 Park St., Clearwater, FL 33756.
 Ph: 727-210-2350.)